kroxiksut/django-152fz-consent/docs/cookies/en/README.md

 # Documentation: cookie module

-The section describes `django-cookies-152fz`: cookie banner, selection processing back-end layer, integration registry and auditing.
+This section describes `django-cookies-152fz`: the cookie banner, the back-end layer that processes user selections, the integration registry and auditing.

 ## Navigation